Large AI Model-Based Semantic Communications: Architecture of LAM-SC Framework

 \subsubsection{Spatial Attention Network}

-Each low-level semantic represents a single segment, inadequately capturing the whole image semantics.
-To address this, we use the spatial attention network to merge low-level semantics for a high-level semantic representation.
-Specifically, we separately perform global and mean pooling on low-level semantics and concatenate results along the channel dimension, then we apply a CNN to integrate all low-level semantics into a high-level semantic-aware image.
+The above-mentioned channel importance-based semantics can only represent the importance of the semantic segments, however it may ignore the importance from the spatial perspective.
+To address this, we further use the spatial attention network to process channel importance-based semantics.
+Specifically, we separately perform max and average pooling on channel importance-based semantics and concatenate results along the channel dimension.
+Next, we integrate the concatenate results and input them into the linear layer-based output head.
+Then we can obtain the selection results of the semantic segments.
+Lastly, we integrate the selected segments to obtain semantic-aware images.

-In summary, the ASI is capable of intuitively recognizing and retaining essential objectives in original image that are typically of greater interest to humans, even without any human involvement.
+In summary, the ASI is capable of intuitively recognizing and retaining essential objects in original images that are typically of greater interest to humans, even without any human involvement.